fluidware/fluidsurveys-docs/chapters/Analyze/exportdata.rst

 .. note::

-  Exporting Survey Invites will export all individiuials within the Address Book, including those that may not have been sent a survey invite.
+  Exporting Survey Invites will export all individuals within the Address Book, including those that may not have been sent a survey invite.
 It is simple to distingiush between those that have, or have not received an invite, by verifying that the Invite URL contains /?code=None, but also their Status is blank.

 Collector
 =========